UniversityProjectsPablo/Pinball/README.md

 * Space to restart game (When you are on game over screen)

 ## Debug Features
-* F1: All of the Shapes are Drawn
+* F1: All the Shapes are Drawn
-* F2: Go to Game Over screen

 ## Team
 * Pablo Galve: https://github.com/pablogalve